CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

     | WeakMaps | Object references | Low |

 3.  **Monitoring and Profiling**
-    Use tools like Capgo's analytics to pinpoint memory issues and optimize your app's performance.
+    Use tools like CodePushGo's analytics to pinpoint memory issues and optimize your app's performance.
 These tools can help you identify areas where memory leaks or inefficiencies might occur.

 ## CI/CD Pipeline Setup